Mathimix7/HueMix-Link/README.md

 ![HueMix Link Website](website-screenshot.png)

+## ESP Server

+The ESP server is responsible for receiving data from the ESP-NOW device and sending it to the TCP server.
+It consists of two ESP devices connected via UART communication.
+One ESP device receives the data, and the other ESP device sends the data to the TCP server.

+### LED Indicators

+The ESP server has three LED indicators:

+- Blue LED: Indicates the Wi-Fi connection status.
+  - On: The device is connected to Wi-Fi.
+  - Blinking: The device is in Wi-Fi Manager mode.
+- White LED: Indicates data reception via ESP-NOW.
+- Red LED: Indicates successful transmission of the message to the TCP server.

+### Wi-Fi Manager Mode

+When the blue LED is blinking, it means the ESP server is in Wi-Fi Manager mode.
+Follow these steps to connect to the device:

+1. Connect to the network named `HueMix Link - id`.
+2. Use the password `HueMixLink`.
+3. Access the website at `192.168.4.1`.
+4. Enter the Wi-Fi credentials and TCP server IP and port on the website to configure the ESP server.

+### Resetting TCP Data and Wi-Fi Credentials

+To reset the TCP data or Wi-Fi credentials, follow these steps:

+1. Locate the button under the ESP server device.
+2. Hold the button for 5 seconds to initiate the reset process.

+### Updating Servers

+To update all the servers that are running and let the buttons know which servers to connect to, follow these steps:

+1. Press the button under the ESP server device once.
+   - This action will update the servers that are currently running.
+This helps the button know which server to connect to in order to get a more reliable connection.

+### Server Button

+The ESP server also has a button that can be used to control the lights.
+The main button of the server functions as a normal button.

+**Note:** It is recommended to press the button under the device once every time a new server is created to ensure the buttons are aware of the server's existence.

 ## Linux Service Setup

 To set up the Linux service for hosting the HueMix Link website and running the TCP server, follow these steps: